+Finally, you need to understand your roles and responsibilities as an associate.
 Knowing these kinds of questions will give you a better indication of what it’s like to work in that clinic.

 Associateships can offer many benefits including;

-Before starting a business, it’s important to get in contact with your local council, Osteopathy insurance company, and experienced Osteopaths who have done it before to get some structure.
+Before starting a business, it’s important to get in contact with your local council, osteopathy insurance company, and experienced osteopaths who have done it before to get some structure.
 This will ensure a smooth-ish start when you open.

-There are so many different learning curves of things you either need to learn how to do or cough up the money for someone else to deal with.
+There are so many different learning curves of things you need to learn how to do or cough up the money for someone else to deal with.

 Some of which include;

-Rent/Lease grace period:
+Rent/lease grace period: